-Speaking exclusively to Peer2Peer Finance News, Samir Desai (pictured), chief executive of Funding Circle, said that the peer-to-peer platform is starting 2020 in a “very strong position”, adding that he is “very confident” that the business will close its loss margin by the middle of this year.
+Speaking exclusively to Peer2Peer Finance News, Samir Desai (pictured), chief executive of Funding Circle, said that the peer-to-peer platform is starting 2020 in a “very strong position”, adding that he is “very confident” that the business will close its loss margin by the second half of this year.

 “Our returns are higher in 2019 than they were they were the previous year,” said Desai.
 “So, what we think we’re proved is that this model does work.”